benhonda/DriveGuard/README.md

 MIT.
 Do what you will.

 ### Comments and Concerns
-If have anything to say, questions or comments, please do not hesitate to contact me.
+If you have any questions or comments, please do not hesitate to contact me.